Supervised Classification Using Sparse Fisher's LDA: Introduction

 \citep[eqn.~9]{Cochran:1964tn}.
 Assume now that $\delta_j=0$ for all $j>r$ and $\delta_j=C$ for all $j\le r$, where $r\le p$.
 Then \eqref{eq:rho} can be rewritten as

 In modern high-dimensional applications it is common to assume that only small subset of features is relevant for the classification, i.e. $r<<p$.
-As a consequence $\frac{r}{p}= c_{\epsilon}$, where $c_{\epsilon}$ is a very small constant.
-It follows from \eqref{eq:rho2} that even small values of $\rho$ lead to improvements in squared distance.
+As a consequence $r/p$ is small, hence from \eqref{eq:rho2} it follows even the small values of $\rho$ are beneficial and should be accounted for in the development of discrimination rules.

+We are not the first to notice that there are drawbacks to the independence approach. \citet{Huang:2010ju} note that the discriminant scores resulting from the diagonal rule are biased.
+However, instead of changing the rule, they propose adjusting for the bias directly. \citet{Fan:2010uaa} argue that it is crucial to take into account the covariance structure.
+However, they avoid estimating it directly in the $p\gg n$ setting by doing preselection of features. \citet{Shao:2011jw} propose thresholding of the sample covariance matrix, \citet{Cai:2011dm} estimate the covariance matrix and mean differences directly, and \citet{Mai:2012bf} reformulate the LDA problem using penalized least squares.
+These approaches, however, are limited to the case of the two groups and the standard LDA formulation instead of Fisher's version is considered.